Dateline: Dubai, United Arab Emirates

 Obtaining citizenship by descent will cost you a fraction of what you would pay for citizenship by investment.
 The paperwork can be much more extensive, though, and the wait time is unpredictable.
 In some cases, you might have your second passport in a few months… or a few years.

-For that reason, we have set up a service that will walk you through the entire process and handle all the bureaucracy for you.
-Learn more about citizenship by descent and our service.
+For that reason, we have set up a service that can walk you through the entire process and handle all the bureaucracy for you.

 How to Get an E-2 Treaty Investor Visa